The genuine MOM.exe file is a software component of AMD Catalyst by AMD.

 The process known as Catalyst Control Center: Monitoring program or ccc-core-static belongs to software Catalyst Control Center - Branding or Catalyst Control Centre or Catalyst Control Center or AMD VISION Engine Control Center by Advanced Micro Devices (www.amd.com) or ATI Technologies (www.ati.com).

 Description: MOM.exe is not essential for the Windows OS and causes relatively few problems.
-The file MOM.exe is located in a subfolder of "C:\Program Files".
+The file MOM.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder.

 Recommended: Identify MOM.exe related errors